stelace/stelace/docs/api_keys.md

 ## Production

-If you're ready to deploy to production, we *highly* recommend the generation of unique API keys:
+If you're ready to deploy to production, you **must** generate and use unique API keys:

 ```sh
 yarn seed:prod